On the conformal Ein invariants: and constants of a locally conformally flat class

-Where $\delta$ is the conformal invariant of the class $[g_0]$ as above. \end{proposition} \begin{proof} It follows from the above discussion that $M=\Omega/\Gamma$ is a Kleinian manifold.
+\begin{proof} It follows from the discussion preceding the statement of Theorem B that $M=\Omega/\Gamma$ is a Kleinian manifold.
 We suppose that $\delta(\Gamma)>0$.
-Nayatani \cite{Nayatani} constructed a canonical conformally flat metric $g\in[g_0]$ on $M=\Omega/\Gamma$ whose Ricci curvature is given by
+Nayatani \cite{Nayatani} constructed a canonical conformally flat metric $\bar{g}\in[g]$ on $M=\Omega/\Gamma$ whose Ricci curvature is given by

-where ${\mathcal A}$ is a non-negative tensor whose trace $\tr_g{\mathcal A}$ is strictly positive as we supposed the scalar curvature is positive, see \cite{Nayatani}.
+where ${\mathcal A}$ is a non-negative tensor whose trace $\tr_{\bar{g}}{\mathcal A}$ is strictly positive as we supposed the scalar curvature is positive, see \cite{Nayatani}.

 Consequently, one has